discordjs/guide/guide/command-handling/adding-features.md

 ## Additional features

-The command handler we've been building so far doesn't do much aside from dynamically load and execute commands.
-Those two things alone are great, but definitely not the only things we want.
-Before we dive into it, let's do some quick refactoring in preparation.
+The command handler you've been building so far doesn't do much aside from dynamically load and execute commands.
+Those two things alone are great, but definitely not the only things you want.
+Before diving into it, let's do some quick refactoring in preparation.

 ```diff
 	const args = message.content.slice(prefix.length).split(/\s+/);